Honda CR-Z Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Honda CR-Z are $1,026 a year including full coverage.
-Comprehensive insurance costs approximately $184, collision insurance costs $210, and liability costs around $474.
-Liability-only coverage costs as low as $522 a year, and high-risk coverage costs $2,194 or more.
-Teenage drivers receive the highest rates at up to $4,084 a year.
+The average auto insurance rates for a Honda CR-Z are $1,026 annually including full coverage.
+Comprehensive insurance costs on average $184 each year, collision costs $210, and liability insurance costs $474.
+Liability-only coverage costs as little as $522 a year, with high-risk coverage costing $2,194 or more.
+16-year-old drivers cost the most to insure at $4,084 a year or more.

 Average premium for full coverage: $1,026

-Includes $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Rates are averaged for all 50 U.S. states and for different CR-Z trim levels.
+Prices are based on $500 comprehensive and collision deductibles, 30/60 liability limits, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and CR-Z models.

 Use the form below to get customized rates for your location.